ysyk2021/the-productive-nonfiction-writer-techniques-for-writing-faster-and-better-books/src/chapter-7-3.md

-Chapter 7: Improving Writing Quality: Examples of Individuals Who Improved Their Writing Quality Through Specific Techniques
+Examples of Individuals Who Improved Their Writing Quality Through Specific Techniques
 ============================================================================================================================

 Improving writing quality is a goal shared by many nonfiction writers.
 In this chapter, we will look at examples of individuals who have improved their writing quality through specific techniques.